ndbac/boombox-v2/readme.md

-# Boombox with ReactJs, PeerJs
+# Lovetube with ReactJs, PeerJs
 Need a small website for listening and ordering music together?

 Here is the solution!